Geology student honoured in National Student Awards

 James Thorne is Chief Executive Officer at IQ: “These young geologists […] can take advantage of invitations to networking events, receive professional help with career development through the industry’s monthly magazine Quarry Management and Agg-Net.com, and attend educational webinars industry experts, to name a few.”

-Everyone at the School of Earth and Ocean Sciences is delighted that Manon has received this award, and we look forward to welcoming her back to Cardiff at the end of her year abroad.
+Everyone at the School of Earth and Environmental Sciences is delighted that Manon has received this award, and we look forward to welcoming her back to Cardiff at the end of her year abroad.